finnensley/LVL1-Dashboard/README.md

 ## Add media query for 13" iPad, or max-width: 1040px, saveBtn and toggleModeBtn need a space from the input and each other. - just adjusted buttons to margin = 15px from 10px; solved the issue without adding another @media for that size.

+# add linear gradient to changed bkg-img, that way no matter what the background color is the user can still see the content. - workaround added text shadow to content - instead, added text shadow to content in dark mode and the white color became visible on any background.